Get a gun... Learn karate or Judo... The world has gotten too dangerous... Shoot first and ask questions later.

 Here’s a personality test for you: You and another person are approaching the entrance to Burger King at the same time.
 You can:

-Congratulations, you’ve changed your personality.
+Congratulations, you’ve changed that piece of your personality.
 Now, notice something you could do better in another area, and create a new habit of doing it differently.

 Why do you care?
 That Christian personality can mean arguments that don’t happen.
-Since some arguments end in gunfire, your Christian personality could save your life.
-It can affect your driving, and save you from a road rage incident.
+Since some arguments end in gunfire, your Christian personality could literally save your life.
+It can affect your driving, perhaps saving you from a road rage incident.
 It can make you less likely to be the target of an outburst from some frazzled shopper.

-Arming ourselves for protection against other humans is saying we know more that God does about the best way to protect ourselves.
+Arming ourselves against other humans is the same as saying that we know more that God does about the best way to protect ourselves.
 Proverbs 29:25 says “Fear of man is a trap, but the one who trusts in Jehovah is protected.”

 Christians don’t have bumper stickers reading ‘In Smith and Wesson we trust.’